zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 ### Statics semantics to the rescue

-Turns out **static semantics** are needed for forbidding `await` as an identifier inside async functions.
+It turns out that **static semantics** are needed for forbidding `await` as an identifier inside async functions.

 Static semantics describe static rules &mdash; that is, rules that are checked before the program runs.